-- Define the factors that regulate initial HIV replication, control virus during primary infection, and establish viral setpoint. - Determine how early events that regulate the establishment and systemic spread of HIV infection define the later clinical course of the disease in HIV-infected populations. - Define the viral, host, pharmacologic, copathogenic, and environmental factors that contribute to disease progression and nonprogression. - Define the virologic and host factors that enable HIV to establish and maintain a persistent infection in vivo in the setting of both drug-naive and drug-treated individuals. - Delineate the mechanisms of host immune control of HIV replication and investigate how the effectiveness of immune control may vary through the course of infection, depending on the identity and location of infected host cells and the influence of therapeutic interventions. - Delineate the molecular mechanisms by which virus-encoded genes, viral gene products, host cellular factors, and intracellular compartments regulate HIV replication and influence pathogenesis. - Determine the factors that influence the susceptibility of target cells to HIV infection and their ability to support HIV replication. - Determine the structures of complexes between viral proteins and host factors involved in the processes that underlie HIV disease progression. - Delineate the direct and indirect mechanisms underlying HIV-induced depletion and dysfunction of immune cells and tissues in humans and NHP models, focusing on: - the loss of specific CD4+ T lymphocyte subpopulations and clones; - ▶ the impact of HIV infection on T-cell population numbers, specificities, and functions; - HIV-triggered immunopathogenesis, including immune activation, cell death, induction of nonresponsiveness, dysregulation in the number and function of immune effector cells other than T lymphocytes, and production of host factors, including cytokines and other mediators;
+- Define the viral, host, and environmental factors and mechanisms that regulate initial HIV replication, control virus during primary infection, and establish viral setpoint and disease progression. - Determine how early events that regulate the establishment and systemic spread of HIV infection define the later clinical course of the disease in HIV-infected populations. - Define the viral, host, pharmacologic, copathogenic, and environmental factors that contribute to disease progression and nonprogression. - Define the virologic and host factors that enable HIV to establish and maintain a persistent infection in vivo in the setting of both treatment-naïve individuals and patients on highly active antiretroviral therapy (HAART). - Delineate the molecular mechanisms by which virus-encoded genes, viral gene products, host cellular factors, and intracellular compartments regulate HIV replication and influence pathogenesis. - Determine the factors that influence the susceptibility of target cells to HIV infection and their ability to support HIV replication. - Determine the structures of complexes between viral proteins and host factors involved in the processes that underlie HIV disease progression. - Elucidate host/pathogen interactions occurring during acute/early infection that contribute to the establishment of the disease process. - Determine the consequences of long-term physiological and/or immunological damage caused by HIV disease and/or HIV therapy.